trustedanalytics/atk/doc/source/ds_dflw.rst

     rather than return a new frame with the changed data.
     It is recommended that you copy the data to a new frame on a regular basis and work on the new frame.
-    This way, you have a fall-back if something does not work as expected:
+    This way, you have a fallback if something does not work as expected:

     .. code::